 What to Expect After the Blepharoplasty & Eyelid Surgery in San Francisco, CA

-Following your surgery you will have cool compresses applied to the eye region and will spend a short amount of time under observation to ensure that no bleeding occurs immediately afterwards.
+Following your surgery you will have cool compresses applied to the eye region and will spend a short amount of time under observation to ensure that there is low risk of bleeding afterwards.
 The upper eyelid suture will consist of a single very fine line beneath the skin surface, while the lower eyelids will have three to four small individual sutures held in place with a small strip of tape.
-The sutures are usually removed at the end of three days.
+The sutures are usually extracted at the end of three days.
 An application of an antiseptic eye ointment will be applied postoperatively, and may result in the blurring of your vision temporarily.
 Occasionally, absorbable sutures are used if you are a good candidate.
 It is recommended that a large pair of sunglasses be worn to help protect your eyes and hide the effects of the surgery.
-Once you have returned home, carefully read and follow the postoperative instructions and guidelines provided by Dr. Javaheri and contact him if you have any questions or concerns.
+Once you have returned home, carefully read and follow the postoperative instructions and guidelines provided by Dr. Javaheri and contact him if you have any questions or concerns.*

 Your Eyelid Surgery & Blepharoplasty Recovery in San Francisco, CA